 The AEA provides funding for renewable energy sources such as solar, wind, wood pellet heating, biofuel/synthetic gas and ground source heat pumps.
 This funding is available to communities, commercial businesses, non-profit organizations and NWT residents.

-As of November 19, 2018, the AEA can no longer offer rebates on grid-connected renewable electricity projects in communities that use hydroelectricity.
+The AEA cannot longer offer rebates on grid-connected renewable electricity projects in communities that use hydroelectricity.
 See below for more information.

 Rebates are distributed on a first-come, first-served basis, subject to pre-approval and availability of funds.